biomedical-translation-corpora/scielo/monolingual/README.md

-## Folder for monolingual files of the Scielo dataset
+## Monolingual files of the Scielo dataset

-It includes monolingual files for the follwing languages:
+It includes monolingual files for the "Biological Sciences" and "Health Sciences" categories and for the following languages:

 - English
 - French